-- Cacao Powder - You can use cacao, or cocoa.
+- Cacao Powder - You can use cacao powder or cocoa powder.
 I personally like to use cacao, because it's loaded with antioxidants, and tastes the same!

 - Ground Flaxseed - Will be turned into a flax egg when soaked with water.
-Flax eggs work very similar to regular egg, except it's high in fiber and healthy omegas.
+Flax eggs work very similar to regular eggs, except it's high in fiber and healthy omegas.

 - Wet Ingredients: